dewshri/HEVOcustomers/README.md

   docker cp localpathtofile your_postgres_container:/tmp/payments.csv

-- You can load above CSV files into tables craeted in PGSQL in step 3.
+- You can load above CSV files into tables created in PGSQL in step 3.
 For example:
   ```bash
   COPY raw_orders  FROM '/tmp/orders.csv' DELIMITER ',' CSV HEADER;
   COPY raw_customers  FROM '/tmp/customers.csv' DELIMITER ',' CSV HEADER;